axton21/rails-associations-ecommerce-bk-002-public/README.md

 Fork and clone this repository, and get your tests to pass.

-You have rake tasks available to you: `rake db:migrate` and `rake db:reset`.
-Don't forget to migrate your database!
+Don't forget to migrate your database.
+To migrate for your tests, run `rake db:migrate ACTIVE_RECORD_ENV=test`.
+Run `rake console` if you want to look at your databse.

-The rspec tests are complete and should not need to change.
-You'll be building migrations and filling in classes to get the tests to pass as described.
+You'll be building migrations and filling in models to get the tests to pass as described.
 Look at the specs to guide you.
-You'll be adding columns to the pre-existing tables and associations to their models.
+You'll be adding columns to the pre-existing tables and you'll be associations to the models.

 ## Resources